-It is a day of meetings and exchanges around the theme HIV / AIDS led by experts recognized in their field to take stock of research currently conducted on HIV, whether it is basic research, clinics, Societal or Preventive.
+This day of meetings and discussion around the theme of HIV / AIDS will be led by experts recognized in their field to take stock of research currently conducted on HIV, whether basic, clinical, social or preventive research.

-For this 3rd edition, Mrs Françoise BARRE-SINOUSSI, Nobel Prize for Medicine 2008, co-discoverer of the AIDS virus and President of the association Sidaction, will speak on the theme: "HIV / AIDS, the challenges of the 21st century"
+For this 3rd edition, Dr. Françoise BARRE-SINOUSSI, Nobel Prize for Medicine 2008, and co-discoverer of the AIDS virus and President of the association Sidaction, will speak on the theme: "HIV / AIDS - the challenges of the 21st century"

-In 2017, HIV is 1 infection every 17 seconds, or 5000 new infections per day.
-Around the world, nearly 37 million people are living with HIV, 59% of whom are on antiretroviral treatment, 18 million people have been newly infected and 1 in 4 HIV-positive people are unaware that they have the virus.
-In France there were 6,000 new infections of which 14% were under 25 years old and 22% were over 50 years old.
+In 2017, HIV represented 1 infection every 17 seconds, or 5,000 new infections per day.
+Around the world, nearly 37 million people are living with HIV, 59% of whom are on antiretroviral treatment, 18 million people have been newly infected and 1 in 4 HIV-positive are unaware that they have the virus.
+In France, there were 6,000 new infections of which 14% were among 25 year-olds and less and 22% were among 50 year-olds +.

-AIDS is perceived today as a "chronic pathology", it has gone from the status of "threat" to "acceptable risk".
-This results in the decline of preventive behaviors, and consequently a difficult control of the epidemic.
-Prevention remains today the most effective way to fight against this pandemic.
+AIDS is perceived today as a "chronic pathology".
+It has gone from the status of "threat" to "acceptable risk".
+This results in the decline of preventive behavior, which has increased the difficulty to control the epidemic.
+Today, prevention remains the most effective way to fight this pandemic.

-This event is free and open to all on registration required.
-It is an opportunity to meet the actors involved in the fight against AIDS and discover their work, but also to raise funds for the benefit of the association Sidaction.
+The event is free and open to all upon registration.
+It is an opportunity to meet the players involved in the fight against AIDS and to discover their work, as well as raise funds for the benefit of the Sidaction association.

 HIV research at LBPA

-Researchers commit themselves every day in the fight against AIDS to understand the functioning of the virus, find treatments, vaccines, means of prevention effective ...
-This is the case of LBPA!
+Researchers commit themselves every day in the fight against AIDS to understand the way the virus works, find treatments, vaccines, effective means of prevention...
+This is the case of the LBPA.

-Today, research on HIV-1 continues with, among others, Dr. Olivier DELELIS, Research Director at the CNRS, and Dr. Clémence RICHETTA, Associate Professor at ENS Paris-Saclay who work on problematic of resistance to anti-integrase; Dr. Philippe FOSSE and Olivier MAUFFRET, Research Directors at the CNRS who are studying the nucleo-capsid protein of HIV-1 (NCp7).
+Today, research on HIV-1 continues with, among others, Dr. Olivier DELELIS, Research Director at the CNRS, and Dr. Clémence RICHETTA, Associate Professor at ENS Paris-Saclay who are working on resistance to anti-integrase; Dr. Philippe FOSSE and Olivier MAUFFRET, Research Directors at the CNRS who are studying the nucleo-capsid protein of HIV-1 (NCp7).